Analog Weight Update Rule in Ferroelectric Hafnia, using pico-Joule Programming Pulses: Introduction

 Working with micrometer-scale devices relaxes these constraints.
 Yet, switching dynamics and conductance changes in two-terminal devices are still difficult to measure due to the small currents.
 One strategy is to reduce the ferroelectric layer thickness, which reduces the capacitive contribution to the electrical response by increasing the device conduction through current leakage \cite{begon-lours_effect_2022}.
 This leakage masks switching dynamics but enables the non-destructive state readout through sub-V\textsubscript{c} sweeps.
 This thickness reduction also increases the processing complexity and requires the usage of more advanced annealing strategies to maintain CMOS compatibility.
 As already observed in \cite{begon-lours_back-end--line_2024}, by using a WO\textsubscript{x} interlayer under an HfO\textsubscript{2}/ZrO\textsubscript{2} nanolaminate, ferroelectricity is successfully stabilized in 5 nm thick films and integrated in the Back-End-Of-Line of CMOS technology.
-Compared to this prior work \cite{begon-lours_back-end--line_2024}, we modify our lithography process to reduce device areas by a factor of 100, reaching OFF-state resistances in the GOhms range.
+As in ferroelectric tunnel junctions with a single-layer \cite{garcia2014ferroelectric} or double-layer \cite{max2020hafnia}, the two-terminal devices exhibit a change in conductance upon polarization reversal, attributed to the ferroelectric field-effect.
+However, thermally activated conduction shows that direct tunneling is not the dominant mechanism in the studied devices.
+Compared to this prior work \cite{begon-lours_back-end--line_2024}, we deposit the same functional stack on W/SiO\textsubscript{2}/Si wafers, but we modify our lithography process to reduce device areas by a factor of 100, reaching OFF-state resistances in the GOhms range.
 In this work, we show that in the range 4 to 100 \textmu m\textsuperscript{2}, the self-loading time of the devices is lower than 20 ns, which allows the programming energy to remain in the picoJoule range without compromising the On/Off ratio.